-As America's major media companies pressure the Federal Communications Commission (FCC) to allow for more cross-ownership, Eric Klinenberg examines how media consolidation is suffocating democracy and even putting people's lives at risk in his latest book, Fighting for Air: The Battle to Control America's Media (2007, Metropolitan Books).
+As America’s major media companies pressure the Federal Communications Commission (FCC) to allow for more cross-ownership, Eric Klinenberg examines how media consolidation is suffocating democracy and even putting people’s lives at risk.

 An associate professor of sociology at New York University and native of Chicago, Klinenberg began to realize the dangers of a consolidated media when doing research on the 1995 Chicago heat wave for his previous book, Heat Wave (2002, University of Chicago Press).
 When more than 700 low-income seniors died from heat exhaustion in a short period of time, Klinenberg found that a stripped-down local media failed to properly cover the crisis.
 He spoke to Sean Condon from Adbusters from New York about the FCC’s push for deeper media deregulation and how Americans are starting to push back.